Mom sitting cross-legged while her baby lies in front of her on a yoga mat

 How to help babies develop strength and control through yoga

-We know that yoga has many benefits for adults, and it’s also a great way to help improve your child’s mental health and well-being.
+We know that there are many benefits of yoga for adults, and it’s also a great way to help improve your child’s mental health and well-being.
 But what about yoga for babies?
-It may sound a little strange but, in fact, when your baby is as young as four months of age, it’s actually a great time to start practicing yoga with them.
+It may sound a little strange but, in fact, when your baby is as young as four months of age, it’s actually a great time for new parents to start practicing yoga with them.
 During this stage babies are beginning to become more mobile, and yoga can help with improving their strength and coordination.
+If you’re interested in baby yoga classes, you can do a quick search for baby & me yoga offered in your area.
+Or, you can try starting your practice at home.

 One of the best ways to practice yoga with four-month-old babies is offering them a baby massage.
 Ideally, this can be done in a warm room with them wearing nothing but a diaper, but this can also be done with clothes on.
 If you like, a room-temperature organic neutral oil (like olive or almond oil) can add to this experience but it’s not a requirement.